 Calico Jack is a well-known English pirate.
 His career was more active when the Golden Age of Piracy was ending.
 Calico Jack and his crew terrorized the Caribbean Sea.

 Because it is one of the most famous historical pirate flags (considering it is a Jolly Roger variant), his flag is even more remarkable.
 Rackham’s version replaces the bones with swords.
 The original Jolly Roger was a black flag with two crossed bones and a white skull underneath.
-The swords were intended to signal that the pirate and his crew were prepared to use violence if the vessel being attacked didn’t surrender.
+The swords were intended to signal that the pirate and his crew were prepared to use violence if the attacked vessel didn’t surrender.

 The Flag of Stede Bonnet